What is Private Mortgage Insurance (PMI)?

 those insurers.
 This can be a problem when one of the lender's prime companies turns down a loan because the

 borrower doesn’t fit its risk parameters.
-A lender might follow suit and deny the loan application without
+A lender might follow suit and deny the loan application without consulting

-difficult task of being fair to the borrower while shopping for the most effective way to lessen liability.
+being fair to the borrower while shopping for the most effective way to lessen liability.

 The Private Mortgage Insurance industry originated in the 1950's with the first large carrier, Mortgage Guaranty